 How does Addiction work?

 Addiction demonstrates itself in three types of behavior.
 The first one is the strong desire for the stuff one is addicted to.
 If someone is addicted to marijuana, he or she will constantly want it despite anything.
 The second pattern of behavior is about losing control of how one uses any particular object.
 So, coming back to marijuana, it’s about wanting more and more, in terms of dosage.
-Finally, it’s about continuing the use of the object, despite unwanted or even lethal consequences.
+Finally, it’s about continuing the use of the object, despite unwanted or even lethal consequences of drug addiction.

 Before moving with the mechanics of how addiction develops, it’s important to look at the center where everything happens.
-Our brain is the center of any type of addiction, and the process of getting ‘high’ or euphoria takes place here.
+Our brain is the center of any type of addiction, and the process of getting ‘high’ or euphoria, psychoactive effects takes place here.
 The brain is made up of different parts, and each of them controls something and functions accordingly.
 Instead of using too mechanical and unclear vocabulary, you should understand that the brain has a center known as a reward center.

 Simply put, whenever someone uses addictive drugs, this center receives a flood of chemicals like dopamine, and the effect of satisfaction or relief is felt.
 The interesting fact is that the speed at how this dopamine will be released will determine the addiction.
 Even how you administer drugs can affect the pathway to the center of reward where addiction starts to develop.
 So, is CBD addictive when it comes to this pathway of dopamine?
 There’s no such evidence showing that CBD will affect this part of the brain.

 The way the brain’s reward center was discovered is related to the principle of pleasure.
-No matter how and what we take and consume, addiction starts its effect with the above- mentioned release of dopamine.
+No matter how and what we take and consume, addiction starts its effect cannabis addiction with the above- mentioned release of dopamine.
 With addictive drugs, the particular place in the brain will start to release this chemical, and with the principle of pleasure, our brain gets accommodated to such activities, and every time someone consumes that particular drug, their brain will develop this chemical, dopamine, much faster.

 Now you know that pleasure affects the release of dopamine and contributes to the addiction process.
 However, not long ago, scientists believed that the effect of pleasure was associated with dopamine, but the process turned out to be more complicated.
-Actually, dopamine is responsible for the process of learning and memory, and these two factors are the ones you can blame for shifting from simply wanting something to a strong and uncontrollable desire.
+Actually, dopamine is responsible for the process of learning and memory, and these two factors are the ones you can blame for shifting from simply wanting something to a strong and uncontrollable desire medical marijuana.

 The release of dopamine will work with glutamate, another chemical associated with the learning process.
 This glutamate links basic needs with pleasure, and thus, adds up to addiction.
 Addictive chemicals will interact with the behavior of the person, and thus, the learning process of the brain is another factor making a person addicted to any substance or activity.